“Blue Taj Mirage”

 “A teardrop on the cheek of eternity,” opined Rabindra Nath Tagore.
 “The embodiment of all things pure,” declared Rudyard Kipling.
 The Taj Mahal’s creator, Emperor Shah Jahan, proclaimed that its beauty made, “the sun and moon shed tears from their eyes.”

-Awed by similar lyrical appreciation, countless photographers the world over have sought their own visual expressions of this treasured gem.
+Awed by lyrical appreciation, countless photographers have crafted unique visual interpretations of this treasured gem.

-Poetic license allows unique interpretation.
+Poetic license allows creative interpretation.
 Beauty dwells in the mind.

 This image was captured at sunrise when the sky was deeply layered in amber and gold.
 But it’s possible to pre-visualize something completely different . . . way beyond the banal existing reality.
-I own this blue, nuanced by manually shifting the ambient color toward twilight lavender hues.
-This radical, though subdued flip in perception, brought my mind closer to the serene sensations I had experienced that morning when I gazed upon the Taj.
+I own this blue, nuanced by manually shifting the ambient color temperature far, far away in an opposite direction in degrees Kelvin toward twilight lavender hues.
+This radical, though subdued flip in perception, brought my mind closer to the serene sensations I experienced that morning when I gazed upon the Taj.

 However, the reality of the moment when my shutter clicked was anything but serene.
-Lying at my feet six inches behind me was a dead dog.
-I couldn’t move away.
+Lying at my feet six inches behind was a dead dog.
+I couldn’t move away or I’d lose the moment and my precise alignment of the sun with the Taj.
 I couldn’t escape the stench.
-I was perched on a narrow concrete embankment next to the river.
-I needed to move back and diagonally left but I couldn’t.
+I was perched on a narrow concrete embankment next to the sacred Yamuna River.
+I needed to move back and diagonally left but I couldn’t without falling into the water or straddling the maggot-eaten dog carcass.
 The sun was creeping up fast, only seconds away, and I wanted it positioned exactly centered between the two minarets.
 You’ll notice that it’s not.
-That’s because my tripod would have been straddling that dead dog.
+That’s because my tripod would have needed to be centered exactly above that dead dog.
 No way.

 Later in Lightroom I chose to shift color toward the serenity of blue with it’s inherent calmness and this made me feel much better.
-Hey, we photographers can add creative flair but you wouldn’t believe the shooting conditions we often encounter in the creation of magic.
+Hey, we photographers can add creative flair but you wouldn’t believe the shooting conditions we often encounter when creating magic.

-Yes, with the ease of simple PhotoShop manipulation I could quickly center the sun and it’s reflection after the fact.
-I can change the color at whim but I choose not to move the sun for this image even though it would power a more perfect composition.
-To do so would be not celebrating my persistence in living through the shooting circumstances.
+Yes, with the ease of simple Photoshop manipulation I could have quickly centered the sun exactly between the two minarets after the fact and moved it’s reflection slightly to the left, as well.
+I changed the color at whim but I purposely chose not to move the sun for this particular image even though it would power a more perfect composition.
+To do so, however, would not be celebrating my persistence in living through the shooting circumstances with that smelly dead dog nipping at my heels.
+So, I’ve gone euphoric with this image’s imperfection.
+Now you know why.

-On another day at the Taj there was no color at all.
+On another day in another year the Taj sky had no color at all.
 No sun.
-Just drab gray.
+Just drab grey.

-But drab, too, can be flipped toward magic.
+But drab, too, can be flipped toward magic in post production where I can easily add glowy haze.

-While I’m a vagabond traveler for the love of it, ultimately this is a business venture and it can be expensive to visit exotic locales.
-So, no way was I leaving the Taj without a salable shot that day.
+Yes, I’m a vagabond traveler for the love of it but ultimately this is a business venture and it can be expensive to visit exotic locales.
+So, no way was I leaving the Taj that day without a salable image in my wallet.
 Later in Lightroom I transformed a socked-in overcast sky into an ethereal glow by simply moving the clarity slider all the way to the left.
 Voila!
 Now Getty Images would accept this photo.

 No decaying dead dogs that day.